-Our next Open House will be held on October 20, 2016.
+Our next Open House will be held on October 20, 2016 at 7:00 pm.
 If you want to visit SLHS please contact the Admission Office.

 Seattle Lutheran High School provides a personal and relevant education for our students.
 With opportunities to excel academically, grow spiritually and compete athletically, the individual student’s character is allowed to thrive.
 In a day and age where schools measure success by standardized measures on tests, which are important, we define success through Confidence, Hope, Integrity and Passion, the cornerstones of a Seattle Lutheran High School education where it’s personal.

 J-Term provides an in-depth experience through holistic education by adding variety to the normal curriculum and offering new and unique learning opportunities.